digi-ron/digi-ron/README.md

 🔵 PC Repairs (I was a technician in a past life)

+🔵 Information gathering and 3D modelling of parts for a 1999-2002 Ford Falcon AU

 ## Where am I?
 This account isn't super active as the last 2 jobs I've had have required enterprise sign-in, which I'd prefer not to tie my main github account to, so I wouldn't be waiting with baited breath for a lot of repos to show up, I usually just upload any offcuts that:
 1. don't affect my contractual obligations